ikenna/AcmePetSupplies/discovery.md

   CATEGORY {
     uuid categoryId "Identifier of the category"
-    string name "Name of the product category" number numberOfProducts "Number of products in the category" array productLinks "The link and names of the products in this category" }
+    string name "Name of the product category" array productLinks "The link and names of the products in this category" }
 ```